 The Warehouse Hotel was built in 1895 along the Singapore River as part of the Straits of Malacca trade route.
 At that time, the area was a hotbed of secret societies, underground activity, and liquor distilleries.
-Today, while much of that history has disappeared, one building is being meticulously restored as a modern 37-room boutique hotel, focusing on heritage and local culture.
+Today, while much of that history has disappeared, The Warehouse Hotel has been meticulously restored as a modern 37-room boutique hotel, focusing on heritage and local culture.

 Heritage & History